Setting Up the Solo System

 Once the Default Input has been routed, select Default Input in the Solo Source Select area of the Input/Routing page.

-The Solo Bus assigned to the Solo Channel will control the level of the default solo source in the Solo Channel, so level and mute control is available from the Solo Bus controls on the Master Tile.
+The Solo Bus assigned to the Solo Channel will control the level of the default solo source in the Solo Channel, so level and mute control is available from the Solo Bus controls on the Master Tile and main screen Solo popout.
 Deassigning both Solo Buses from the Solo Channel will mute the external input.Note: If both Solo Buses are assigned to the same Solo Channel, both Solo Buses will control the level of the default solo source in parallel for that Solo Channel.

 Similar to the Default Solo Source section described above, an additional six inputs may be injected into the Solo Channel for monitoring of mixes, program outputs etc.

-Each external input can be routed using the Route External Inputs buttons to the right of the Solo Channel's Input/Routing Detail page.
+Each external input can be routed using the Route External Input buttons to the right of the Solo Channel's Input/Routing Detail page.

 Select Ext Input in the Solo Source Select section to the left of the same page, then use the Ext 1 - Ext 6 buttons above it to select which external input is being monitored.
 The LED bars will light green if the input has been routed to a source.